-In two Mathews and Department of Transport and Main Roads16 decisions, the Information Commissioner considered the release of information that identified individuals.
+In two Mathews and Department of Transport and Main Roads28 decisions, the Information Commissioner considered the release of information that identified individuals.
 The applicant maintained a website on which he had previously placed information released to him under RTI.
 It contained information about individuals, many of whom were public service officers, accompanied by offensive and abusive remarks.

-The website had the stated malicious intention of causing professional detriment and effecting the individual’s future employment prospects.
+The website had the stated malicious intention of causing professional detriment and affecting the individual’s future employment prospects.
 Based on the nature of the information and the past conduct of the applicant the Information Commissioner was satisfied that serious acts of harassment or intimidation could reasonably be expected to occur as a result of disclosing the information.

-In Richards and Gold Coast City Council17, the applicant had a history of persistently making abusive and threatening contact with agency staff, elected representatives, and their family members outside work hours on private and mobile phone numbers.
-Significant amounts of the applicant’s communications with the agency were abusive, rude, threatening, and/or harassing; the agency had a security plan in place to protect specific persons from the applicant.
+In Richards and Gold Coast City Council,29 the applicant had a history of persistently making abusive and threatening contact with agency staff, elected representatives, and their family members outside work hours on private and mobile phone numbers.
+Significant amounts of the applicant’s communications with the agency were abusive, rude, threatening and/or harassing; the agency had a security plan in place to protect specific persons from the applicant.